Microsoft/azure-docs.nl-nl/articles/azure-vmware/public-ip-usage.md

 ## <a name="limitations"></a>Beperkingen

-U kunt 100 open bare Ip's per SDDCs hebben.
+U kunt 100 open bare Ip's per privécloud hebben.

 ## <a name="next-steps"></a>Volgende stappen